lynnlangit/aws-for-bioinformatics/3_Machine_Learning/1_Use_ML_to_analyze_Photos_Videos.md

 ### Key considerations
  - ML model accuracy improves with billable training time
  - Google uses auto-grid and hyperparameter clusters to select, train and tune the best ML model
- - Alternatively you can use GCP Vision API or Video API (if returned labels fit your use case) -- try the API in a browser [here](https://cloud.google.com/vision/).
+ - Alternatively you can use AWS Vision API or Video API (if returned labels fit your use case) -- try the API in a browser [here](https://cloud.google.com/vision/).
 Shown below is a comparision (for Vision) of the two types of products

 [![automl](/images/automl.png)]()